Black fungus declared an epidemic in J&K | Education

 - India

-The Jammu and Kashmir administration on Monday declared black fungus (Mucormycosis) an epidemic and directed health facilities and medical colleges to follow the guidelines for its management.
+The Jammu and Kashmir administration on Monday declared black fungus (Mucormycosis) an epidemic in the state.

-The notification was issued by the Health and Medical Education Department of the Union Territory under Section 2 of the Epidemic Disease Act 1897.
-The declaration comes days after the Centre directed the states and UTs to make black fungus a notifiable disease.
+A notification regarding the same was issued by the Health and Medical Education Department of the Union Territory under Section 2 of the Epidemic Disease Act 1897.
+This comes few days after the Centre directed all the states and UTs to make black fungus a notifiable disease.

 The guidelines make it mandatory for all such facilities to report suspected and confirmed cases to the health department through district-level officers and Integrated Disease Surveillance Program (IDSP).

-The notification further read, "no person, institution or organisation will use any print, electronic or any other media for Mucormycosis without prior permission from Director Health Service Jammu/ Kashmir."
-The DHS will constitute a committee headed by Chief Medical Officer (CMO) of the concerned district, which will have specialist of internal Medicine, Ophthalmology, ENT and Epidemiologist as members to review any violations.
+The notification further read, "no person, institution or organization will use any print, electronic or any other media for Mucormycosis without prior permission from Director Health Service Jammu/ Kashmir."
+The DHS will constitute a committee headed by the Chief Medical Officer (CMO) of the concerned district, which will have specialists of internal Medicine, Ophthalmology, ENT, and Epidemiologist as members to review any violations.

-The violators will be punished under Section 188 of Indian Penal Code.
+The violators will be punished under Section 188 of the Indian Penal Code.

 The UT reported its first death due to black fungus on Friday.